eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Creating an Amazon RDS MySQL Database for Software Configuration</strong></summary><br>

   **Technologies Used:**
+  Amazon RDS, MySQL, AWS EC2, SQL

   **Project Description:**
+  - Created an RDS MySQL instance on AWS
+  - Installed MySQL client on EC2 and connected to the RDS database
+  - Created a new database and two tables: upcoming_games and search_results
+  - Inserted sample game data and query logs
+  - Verified data via SQL queries from EC2

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_7_Creating_an_Amazon_RDS_MySQL_Database_for_Software_Configuration.pdf) document.